tldr-pages/tldr/pages/linux/disown.md

 `disown -a`

-- Disown job from current shell (SIGHUP not sent to job on shell exit):
+- Keep job (do not disown it), but mark it with SIGHUP so its not removed on shell exit:

 `disown -h %{{job_number}}`